stucco/relation-bootstrap/README.md

 #### Run this program:

-	*TrainRelationSVMClassifier preprocessedtype contexts kerneltype*
+	RunRelationSVMs preprocessedtype contexts kerneltype

 	preprocessedtype = original | entityreplaced | aliasreplaced
 	contexts = 000 | 001 | 010 | 011 | 100 | 101 | 110 | 111
 	kerneltype = RBF | Linear

-This program takes the training data written by the previous program and trains a SVM on it.
+This program takes the instance data written by the previous program, trains a SVM on it, and applies the SVM to a test set.
 So it will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype and contexts parameters.  kerneltype refers to the type of kernel used in the SVM.